 Co-organizer Pennsylvania Academy of Fine Art (October 27, 2018–March 31, 2019)

 Fowler Museum at University of California, Los Angeles (December 8, 2019–May 31, 2020)

 Frist Art Museum, Nashville, Tennessee (July 24–October 25, 2020)

 Nasher Museum of Art at Duke University, Durham, North Carolina (February 18–July 11, 2021)

-Sponsored by the Richard A. Karp Charitable Foundation, Tad Freese and Brook Hartzell, Marsha and Jon Witkin, Melanie and Peter Cross, and Lisa and Keith Lubliner.
+Sponsored by The Andy Warhol Foundation for the Visual Arts, the Richard A. Karp Charitable Foundation, the Lipman Family Foundation, Tad Freese and Brook Hartzell, Marsha and Jon Witkin, Melanie and Peter Cross, Cheryl and Bruce Kiddoo, McManis Faulkner, Latham & Watkins, Shruti and Pawan Tewari, Peggy and Yogen Dalal, Elaine Cardinale, and Lisa and Keith Lubliner.